US STOCKS-Index futures edge up on euro zone hopes

 By Rodrigo Campos

-NEW YORK, Aug 6 (Reuters) - U.S. stocks were set to tick higher at the open on Monday as international creditors made progress following a visit to Greece, adding to last week’s plans from the European Central Bank to lower borrowing costs in Spain and Italy.
+NEW YORK, Aug 6 (Reuters) - U.S. stock index futures edged higher on Monday as international creditors made progress following a visit to Greece, adding to last week’s plans from the European Central Bank to lower borrowing costs in Spain and Italy.

-The euro was flat after recent steep gains against the U.S. dollar as caution remained about how effective the action pledged by the ECB would be.
+However, the euro gave back a few of its recent steep gains against the U.S. dollar as caution remained about how effective the action pledged by the ECB would be.

 Inspectors from the International Monetary Fund, the European Commission and the ECB concluded a visit to Greece on Sunday saying the talks with the new coalition government were productive.

-Wall Street rallied on Friday to its highest level since early May on a stron U.S. jobs report and renewed hope European authorities would act to contain the euro zone debt crisis through ECB purchases of Italian and Spanish bonds.
+Wall Street rallied on Friday to its highest level since early May on a stronger-than-expected U.S. jobs report and renewed hope European authorities would act to contain the euro zone debt crisis.

 The tick up in futures is a spillover of last week’s bullish news from the ECB and the strong U.S. payrolls report, according to Fred Dickson, chief market strategist at D.A.
 Davidson & Co in Lake Oswego, Oregon.